 5.2 SATA Converter Cables

-5.3 SATA Extension Cable
+5.3 SATA Extension Cables

 A usual SATA cable is about 1 meter long and works well for an internal connection.

-5.4 SATA To USB Cable
+5.4 SATA To USB Cables

 Chapter 6: How Important is SATA Today?

 However, the world has moved on to faster standards like PCI-express for its storage connections.

-Plugging into a PCI-express slot also reduces the hassles of a SATA cabling and gives a faster data rate.
+Plugging into a PCI-express slot also reduces the hassles of SATA cabling and gives a faster data rate.

-SATA cables play an essential role in powering up as well as transmitting data between the storage devices and the computer.
+SATA cables are essential in powering up and transmitting data between the storage devices and the computer.

 We help our clients learn more about SATA cables and help in choosing the right ones for their devices.
-If you have any further questions, please contact us.
+If you have any further questions, please get in touch with us.